-First of all it is was is called highly hydrophilic, which means that it can absorb a massive amount of water.
+First of all, hyaluronic acid is highly hydrophilic, which means that it can absorb a massive amount of water.
 In fact, it can hold up to 1000 times its own volume in water, so you can see why hyaluronic acid has been called the fountain of youth.

 When your skin is dry and flaky, it needs all of the moisture it can get and hyaluronic acid delivers a huge pulse of hydration deep into your skin’s cells.

 Hyaluronic acid is actually produced in our body with around 50% in our dermis and epidermis and the remainder in our cartilage, joints and in our eyes.